navanodonavan/MSAAI511FinalProject_Group5/README.md

 ### Project Description

-Leveraging CNNs and LSTMS to train and classify music genre and composers from audio samples.
+Leveraging CNNs and LSTMS to train and classify music genre and composers from MIDI files.